dmerejkowsky/blog/content/post/0070-i-don-t-need-types.md

 So there I was.
 Tools and type systems did not matter, all that matter were tests and how easy it was to write them.

-All you need to do in order to have tests that you can trust and ship code without bug was to use TDD and write lots and lots of tests.
+Also, the *only* way to ship software without bugs was to use TDD and write lots and lots of tests.

+I did not need a type system because tests were enough.

 Here's a list of things that contributed to burst my bubble.

+## Some linters

-## pyflakes
+### pyflakes

-I started using [pyflakes]() in [vim-ale]. pyflakes is very easy to use, requires no configuration and it's fast.
+I started using [pyflakes](https://github.com/PyCQA/pyflakes) with [vim-ale](https://github.com/w0rp/ale).

+pyflakes is very easy to use, requires no configuration and is fast.

 Suddenly a whole bunch of bugs disappeared: `pyflakes` is very good at finding misspelled variables or missing imports.

-So maybe using TDD just to find misspelled variables or missing imports is overkill?
+So maybe writing just to find misspelled variables or missing imports is overkill?

 Of course, pyflakes does not catch other errors like calling a function with an incorrect number of arguments but still, it's quite nice to catch these errors *right after the file is saved*, instead of later when a test fails.

-## pylint
+### pylint

 I've already mentioned how [pylint can be very useful]() if you take the time to configure it properly, so I won't repeat myself here.